VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 ~~~

 During testing, we also use Storybook in multiple ways.
 For example, because we take a mobile first approach to our components,
-which matters for [organisms](https://bradfrost.com/blog/post/atomic-web-design/#organisms) in particular, we configure custom
+which matters for [organisms](https://bradfrost.com/blog/post/atomic-web-design/#organisms) in particular like modals, we configure custom
 breakpoints like this in `preview.jsx`:

 ~~~js